 Football — Protective Visor (1984)

 The first NFL player to use a visor was Mark Mullaney of the Minnesota Vikings in 1984, so that he could protect a healing eye injury.
-In today’s game, visors of many different colors are prevalent throughout league.
+In today’s game, visors of many different colours are prevalent throughout league.
 However, the NCAA, as well as many high school and pee wee leagues, have prohibited all but clear visors so that training staff and coaches can easily view a player’s face and eyes to determine an injury and whether or not the player is conscious.

 Racquetball — Goggles (1995)